cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/assignment-8.md

 ---
 content_type: page
-description: This is assignment 8 for the MIT course IDS.333 Risk and Decision Analysis of fall 2021.
+description: This page is the orientation material for Unit 8 "Decision Analysis" in the MIT course IDS.333 Risk and Decision Analysis of fall 2021.
 draft: false
-title: Assignment 8
+title: Orientation 8
 uid: 2dee623e-4cb8-497c-b447-d8f320b0c253
 ---
 ## Orientation to Decision Analysis